You Can Help Fight Horse Slaughter

 - Use your Facebook page or Twitter feed to share links to The HSUS's investigative video "Horse Slaughter: Cruelty Uncovered" and horse slaughter fact sheet.

-5. Attend Town Meetings
+5. Attend Town Hall meetings

 6. Volunteer with a horse rescue group

-7. Support the Doris Day Horse Rescue and Adoption Center
+7. Support the Doris Day Equine Center

 - Volunteer at the center if you live nearby.

-- Donate money or construction materials—such as tack, fencing, and other supplies.
+- Donate money or construction materials—such as tack, fencing and other supplies.

 - Adopt a horse from the center.